TTNRT/status-code/content/issues/2024-02-27-us-midwest-shutdown.md

 ## Summary
 2024-02-27 3:36 PM - We sent the power off signal to the site.
 Services on site are now offline.

+2024-02-28 6:12 AM - Storms have cleared out of the area where a tornado threat was posabile.
+However, strong winds are still posabile throughout the day and can cause a unexpected power outage to site.
+Although the threat has passed, we are still deciding on whether or not to power on the server.
+Please wait while we gather more information.